-The Mizpah Hotel
+The Haunted Mizpah Hotel

 The hotel was a hotspot of celebrities and wealthy investors during the silver boom in Tonopah.
 It was one of the first luxury hotels in the state.
-These days, its a mix of modern and antique and is considered one of America’s most haunted lodgings.
+These days, it’s a mix of modern and antique and is considered one of America’s most haunted lodgings.

 History of the Mizpah Hotel

-While the hotel is one of the area’s oldest structures, it was predated by the Mizpah Saloon which first opened its doors in 1907.
+While the hotel is one of the area’s oldest structures, it was predated by the Mizpah Saloon, which opened its doors in 1907.
 The hotel was financed by George Wingfield, Cal Brougher, George Nixon, and Bob Govan, a few of Nevada’s most well-known financiers.
 The hotel was designed by George Holesworth of Reno.
-The men who financed the hotel also owned other Tonopah businesses and mining companies.
+The men who financed the hotel owned other Tonopah businesses and mining companies.

 According to legend, Wyatt Earp kept the Mizpah Saloon, Jack Dempsey was a bouncer, and Howard Hughes married Jean Peters at the Mizpah Hotel.
 A flurry of activity!
-While other stories state that the timing of the Mizpah just doesnt add up with the lives of these men, the hotel features a Jack Dempsey room and Wyatt Earp bar.
+While other stories state that the timing of the Mizpah just doesn’t add up with the lives of these men, the hotel features a Jack Dempsey room and Wyatt Earp bar.

 Since 1999, the hotel was shuttered — shut down and quiet, frequented only by the spirits that call the Mizpah home.
-In early 2011, the hotel was purchased by Fred and Nancy Cline of Cline Cellars in Sonoma who renovated and reopened the building to the public in August of the same year.
+In early 2011, the hotel was purchased by Fred and Nancy Cline of Cline Cellars in Sonoma, who renovated and reopened the building to the public in August of the same year.
 The hotel now boasts forty-seven rooms, a bar, and two restaurants.
 There are even plans to add a casino to the property!

 Hauntings of the Mizpah Hotel

 According to USA Today’s 10 Best Reader’s Choice Awards, the Mizpah Hotel is the nation’s number one haunted hotel.
-The building is rumored to be completely infested with ghosts and legends of strange occurrences have been coming out of the hotel since its inception.
+The building is rumored to be completely infested with ghosts, and legends of strange occurrences have been coming out of the hotel since its inception.
 One especially horrifying story tells of U.S. Senator Key Pittman dying in the hotel in 1940 and being kept on ice in one of the hotel bathtubs.

 With one-hundred-and-eleven years of tough Nevada history, the Mizpah’s ghosts have made a reputation for themselves.
 The current owners of the hotel, the Clines, welcome the spirits of the hotel and state that the ghosts delight in interacting with guests.

 One spirit reported at the Mizpah Hotel is that of Rose, a murdered prostitute.
 Guests report her presence after their items mysteriously move from one place to another.
 Rose was a high-class lady of the night that lived on the top floor of the Mizpah.
 She was strangled in the hotel by a jealous john-turned-lover who wanted her to stop her line of work.
-She refused, and sadly met her fate in the same room that guests can now book and spend the night in.
+She refused and sadly met her fate in the same room guests can now book and spend the night in.

 There’s also a pair of ghostly children who haunt the third floor.
-They’re known to play pranks on the guests and are most often seen in the hotel rooms and hallways.
+They’re known to play pranks on the guests and are most often seen in hotel rooms and hallways.
 Multiple guests have reported hearing giggling and hearing their doors open and shut on their own.